HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 that the Downtown Entertainment Zone is being maintained in a manner that protects the

 health and safety of the general public.
-This review sha11 be conducted by the City
+This review shall be conducted by the City

 Manager or their designee and in consultation with Redding Police Department and ABC.